Learn more about Media Literacy

 Read recommendations on how to avoid falling for fake news (by PolitiFact)

 I'm your personal assistant and I'll help you find what you’re looking for at the American Center.
-We have "Film and Discussion: “Alex and Me”" on 21 March (on Thursday).
+We have "Arduino Self-Study Class" on 20 May (on Monday).
 Would you like to visit it?